This Is Bottle Rocket Media | Meet Tamika Carlton, Director of Marketing

 Here, we have broken down these often complex stages into digestible components:

 This phase is where you gather knowledge, technical assets, client requirements, ideas, strategies, audience requirements, budget, and goals.

-Finalize the budget and technical aspects: Without understanding the format, intention, and requirement of the video, setting a budget for technical skills required and equipment needed could be difficult.
-The budget may have to be revised multiple times to fit a client’s expectations, while also ensuring all technical assets needed to deliver the brand messaging in the appropriate format will be accomplished.
+Finalize the budget and technical aspects: Without understanding the format, intention, and requirement of the video, setting a budget for the technical skills required and equipment needed could be difficult.
+The budget may have to be revised multiple times to fit a client’s expectations while ensuring all technical assets needed to deliver the brand messaging in the appropriate format will be accomplished.

-Collection/ Development: This stage encompasses collecting clients’ requirements; the demographic the video is intended for, and the base requirement of the video.
-Base requirements include but are not limited to – what the video’s main intention is, whether it will be used to promote, advertise, educate or entertain an audience.
+Collection/ Development: This stage encompasses collecting clients’ requirements, the demographic the video is intended for, and the base requirement of the video.
+Base requirements include but are not limited to the video’s main intention, whether it will be used to promote, advertise, educate or entertain an audience.
 In this phase, an appropriate format needs to be selected to build a relevant story.

-Video strategy/goals: Once the information is gathered and fact-checked, the production team sets out a goal that is communicated to all members, and the client.
+Video strategy/goals: Once the information is gathered and fact-checked, the production team sets a goal that is communicated to all members and the client.
 The goal could be related to a client’s immediate need for the project, like communicating the importance of a product or service.
-Based on the goal, strategies are laid out, discussed and elements to be included are decided.
-It is helpful to use this opportunity to research competitors along with audience preferences.
-This stage is also where the project’s scope is identified so that the production stays inline with the intended goals and tasks will be assigned accordingly.
+Based on the goal, strategies are laid out and discussed, and elements to be included are decided.
+Using this opportunity to research competitors and audience preferences is helpful.
+This stage is also where the project’s scope is identified so that the production stays in line with the intended goals, and tasks will be assigned accordingly.